 Many of us have used with the same humdrum cleaning routine, and cleaning products, for years, without giving it much thought.
 But it’s important to take a step back and make sure our cleaning is not causing more harm than benefit.
 Here are 9 facts about cleaning products to keep in mind the next time you tackle your deep clean routine.

-- There is such a thing as disinfectant overkill: Powerful disinfectants and antimicrobial chemicals are commonly found in household cleaners, despite research warning us about potential serious health consequences, such as increased antibiotic resistance.
+1. There is such a thing as disinfectant overkill: Powerful disinfectants and antimicrobial chemicals like quaternary ammonium compounds (quats) are commonly found in household cleaners, despite research warning us about potential serious health consequences, such as increased antibiotic resistance.
 In many cases, disinfectants are simply unnecessary — plain soap and water will get the job done, with significantly less health risk.
-For easy tips on reducing your exposure to disinfectants, click here.
+For actions to help reduce your exposure and eliminate quats from products and public spaces, click here.

-- Harsh cleaning ingredients have been linked to increased chance of chronic lung disease (COPD) with long term use: A recent analysis of the U.S. Nurses Health Study looked at nurses who use disinfectants weekly, and found they were at a 24%-32% higher risk of developing COPD.
-Disinfectants examined included bleach, hydrogen peroxide, and quaternary ammonium compounds among others.
+2. Harsh cleaning ingredients have been linked to increased chance of chronic lung disease (COPD) with long term use: A recent analysis of the U.S. Nurses Health Study looked at nurses who use disinfectants weekly, and found they were at a 24%-32% higher risk of developing COPD.
+Disinfectants examined included bleach, hydrogen peroxide, and quats among others.

-- Ingredient Disclosure is now law in CA!
-This year, California passed game-changing legislation that requires disclosure of ingredients in cleaning products, including disclosure of fragrance ingredients.
-SB258 – the Cleaning Product Right To Know Act of 2017– is truly revolutionary.
-And Californians won’t be the only ones to benefit.
-As a powerful market force, what’s required in California will move companies toward similar disclosure practices throughout the nation.
+8. Ingredient disclosure victories happened in California and New York!
+California passed game-changing legislation that requires disclosure of ingredients in cleaning products, including disclosure of fragrance ingredients.
+And New York State also began to require online disclosure of ingredients in household and institutional cleaning products.
+New Yorkers and Californians won’t be the only ones to benefit.
+As a powerful market forces, what’s required in in these states will move companies toward similar disclosure practices throughout the nation.

 For more information check out:

 – How to Throw a Green Cleaning Party